-Insulating your wooden garden shed is important to protect stored equipment from moisture, cold or heat.
+Insulating a shed is important to protect stored equipment from moisture, cold or heat.
 In the same way, if your wooden shelter serves as a craft shop or a leisure room, you will enjoy working or enjoying a good time in a healthy environment.

-You will prevent the cold or the heat of inviting yourself in your habitable cottage.
-There are many materials at your disposal, a selection is required according to the type of your cottage.
+You will prevent the cold or the heat of inviting yourself to your habitable cottage.
+There are many materials at your disposal, a selection is required according to the type of your cottage to insulate a shed.

 The floor, the roof, and the walls will have to be insulated in order to benefit from a habitable space in all seasons with maximum comfort.
 Here is how to insulate a wooden garden shed.